dafny-lang/libraries/docs/FileIO.md

 Right now, these are limited to reading bytes from a file and writing bytes to a file.
 The API is intentionally limited in scope and will be expanded later.

-Unlike other modules in the `libraries` repo, the `FileIO` module will not compile or run correctly without a language-specific implementation file.
+Unlike other modules in the `libraries` repository, the `FileIO` module will not compile or run correctly without a language-specific implementation file.
 Language-specific implementation files are provided for C#/.NET, Java, and Javascript.
 (Python and Golang support are planned.)